katsign/devteam/README.md

 Contributing is welcome, raise issues and submit through pull requests.

 ## *Tests*

-The tests in this repository are run through Jest (listed as a dev dependency in the JSON package).
-For the parent Employee class constructor and the three subclasses, I wrote some simple TDD-inspired functions to be run with the command `npm run test` in the terminal.
+The tests in this repository are run through Jest, a dev dependency included in the JSON package.
+For the parent Employee constructor and the three subclasses, I wrote some simple TDD-inspired functions.
+- Run these tests with the command `npm run test` in the `/_tests` folder.

 ![Screenshot of Jest PASS notices, 7 out of 7](/screenshots/jest.PNG)
-### View these tests passing in real time in [this video](path).
+### :movie_camera: View these tests passing in real time in [this video](path).

 ## *Questions?*
 - My Profile: [katsign](https://github.com/katsign)